TerralanMira/Resonant-reality/docs/sims/index.md

 They show how the same hum that locks fireflies in sync
 also tunes human hearts, Earth’s ionosphere, and even our economies.

+> **Note:** Simulations are optional.
+This site publishes without running Python.
+> Figures are placeholders until someone runs them on a laptop and adds images to `sims/figures/`.
+> The concepts and civic applications stand on their own.
 To run them is to *see coherence emerge*.
 To read them is to glimpse the **fractal rhyme** of myth and math:
 micro spirals mirroring macro fields, signals binding into wholeness.